Civic ugliness as economic development issue

-Like most of the rest of Springfield, I am not as impressed as I might be with touring swamis and unconvicted Presidents.
-But a series of encounters recently has brought home to me for the first time how crucial the appearance of the physical city is to our economic hopes.
+A series of encounters recently has brought home to me for the first time how crucial the appearance of the physical city is to our economic hopes.
 I had the pleasure of chatting with an executive of one of Springfield's larger financial institutions not long ago.
-As part of his rationale for downtown redevelopment he argued the need to keep the central city looking "sharp" in order to impress newcomers, including newcomers with investable cash in their pockets.
+As part of his rationale for downtown redevelopment he argued the need to keep the central city looking "sharp" in order to impress newcomers, including newcomers with investible cash in their pockets.
 (The notion of downtown as the city's living room was new to me.
 I can see the headline now.
 "Developer backs clear plastic slipcovers for historic district.
 Tax increment financing debated.")

 Apparently some state government managers share that view.
-R. is a state employee, a Chicagoan, who told me of his first trip to Springfield some years ago.
+R. is a state employee, a Chicagoan who recalled for me his first trip to Springfield some years ago.
 R. was being recruited by a major state agency, whose representative met him at the airport and suggested an automobile tour of the town.
-R.'s host drove him past what seemed to him an endless succession of flowered glades and mansioned byways, past picturesque lagoons and down streets where children quietly played at croquet until such time as they could become bond brokers.
+R.'s host drove him past what seemed to him an endless succession of flowered glades and mansioned byways, past picturesque lagoons and streets where children quietly played at croquet until such time as they could become bond brokers.

 For most people, the question of how to explain this disharmony is less pressing than how to endure it.
-After a while we cease to see the ugliness around us, in self-defense.
-We recalibrate the eye, and fasten automatically on some pleasing corner, a tree, a facade, the way we might seek out the face of a friend in a crowded room full of strangers.
+After a while, we cease to see the ugliness around us, in self-defense.
+We recalibrate the eye, and fasten automatically on some pleasing corner or a tree or a facade, the way we might seek out the face of a friend in a crowded room full of strangers.
 Some people (S. is among them) alter their routes so as to avoid streets whose hideousness especially palls.

 The risk is that the more successful are our collective defenses against ugliness, the uglier our cities will become.
 Our public thoroughfares are devoted to commerce—the streets of Springfield may be described as commercial free-fire zones—and there is not a single plea for reform which hasn't been dismissed on the grounds that it might cost some business money.